srinidhibhat/DeepLearning.ai-Summary/3- Structuring Machine Learning Projects/Readme.md

   - **Precision**: percentage of true cats in the recognized result: P = 3/(3 + 1)
   - **Recall**: percentage of true recognition cat of the all cat predictions: R = 3/(3 + 2)
   - **Accuracy**: (3+4)/10
-- Using a precision/recall for evaluation is good in a lot of cases, but separately they don't tell you which algothims is better.
+- Using a precision/recall for evaluation is good in a lot of cases, but separately they don't tell you which algorithm is better.
 Ex:

   | Classifier | Precision | Recall |
   | ---------- | --------- | ------ |
   | A          | 95%       | 90%    |
   | B          | 98%       | 85%    |
-- A better thing is to combine precision and recall in one single (real) number evaluation metric.
-There a metric called `F1` score, which combines them
+- A better thing is to combine precision and recall into one single (real) number evaluation metric.
+There is a metric called `F1` score, which combines them
-  - You can think of `F1` score as an average of precision and recall `F1 = 2 / ((1/P) + (1/R))`
+  - You can think of `F1` score as harmonic mean of precision and recall `F1 = 2 / ((1/P) + (1/R))`

-### Satisfying and Optimizing metric
+### Satisficing and Optimizing metric

 - Its hard sometimes to get a single number evaluation metric.
 Ex: